 - 1. A minimum GPA of 3.0 was earned in the first nine credits of graduate CDIS courses; - 2.
 You maintained grades of B or higher in CDIS graduate coursework; - 3.
 Undergraduate requirements in the approved student study plan are completed; - 4.
 Speech, language, and hearing abilities are acceptable (verified through required speech-language-hearing screening) - 5.
 The faculty review indicates you are making satisfactory progress in the program; - 6.
 Interpersonal skills are appropriate for the profession; - 7.
 Following faculty review, you identify any area(s) of weakness, develop a plan of remediation and, at the very least, initiate the plan; and - 8.
-You have met the appropriate basic skills test requirement; - 9.
 You have established an ELIS account used to apply for the PEL https://vimeo.com/196776894 How to create an ELIS account.